Blazored/Modal/docs/src/customisation-options/position.md

 ## Setting Position Per Modal

-To set the position of a specfic modal instance you can pass in a `ModalOptions` object when calling `Show`.
+To set the position of a specific modal instance you can pass in a `ModalOptions` object when calling `Show`.

 ```csharp
 var options = new ModalOptions { Position = ModalPosition.TopRight };

 _ = Modal.Show<Confirm>("My Modal", options);
 ```